Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/Student's Programming Language Score/README.md

 ## 🗂 Data Structure Overview

+Insight
+- Since no skill reached significance, technical skill scores alone do not explain placement.
+- The strongest trend is ML, but evidence suggests its effect is weaker than OR=2, and not a standalone predictor.
+- Future models should include non-technical predictors (e.g., interview performance, projects, work experience).

 <img width="1097" height="848" alt="image" src="https://github.com/user-attachments/assets/d1598d3e-b08a-444d-9fd8-c48aad506b3a" />

 - Minimal Linear Relationships: All correlation coefficients range from -0.08 to +0.08, indicating virtually no linear dependency between skills → Proficiency in one technical skill (Python, SQL, ML, Tableau, Excel) does not predict proficiency in others